GoreLab/waves/README.md

 ```
 ![Pretreatment performance with example data](./man/figures/testplot1.png)

-Root dry matter content prediction model RMSE distributions for models trained on samples from the C16Mcal study and tested on samples from C16Mval using PLSR
+Root dry matter content prediction model RMSE of prediction distributions for models trained on samples from the C16Mcal study and tested on samples from C16Mval using PLSR